Limited Company Loans

 Often the item is held by the lender until the loan is repaid and interest is charged monthly.
 Typical assets offered as security include luxury cars, jewellery, works of art, even boats.
 Lenders are really only concerned with the value of the asset and will sell it if the loan isn’t repaid.
 Therefore they don’t tend to worry about proof of income or credit history.

-If you can’t obtain a bank overdraft you could consider a factoring facility which allows you to draw down funds up to an agreed limit as and when you need them.
-The lender sets the deal up in a similar manner to factoring but with a flexible draw down facility so you only pay interest on the funds you are using.
+If you can’t obtain a bank overdraft you could consider a factoring facility.
+This allows you to draw down funds up to an agreed limit as and when you need them.
+The lender sets the deal up in a similar manner to factoring but with a flexible draw down facility.
+Therefore, you only pay interest on the funds you are using.

 If you have accumulated pensions through your working life and you are a business owner, you may be able to release the pension funds for the benefit of your own business.
 This can give you a cash injection to help your business grow.